vishnoiyashraj25/My-bookshelf/README.md

 # Book Shelf App

-This is a React application that allows users to search for books using the Open Library API and maintain a personal bookshelf in the browser using localStorage.
+This is a Responsive React application that allows users to search for books using the Open Library API and maintain a personal bookshelf in the browser using localStorage.

 ## Prerequisites